thedevleon/dugotovr/README.md

 - Run the `calibrate.py` script for timecode alignment and stereo calibration (can be skipped)
 - Run the `sync.py` script to automatically organize, match, crop, trim, align based on timecode and merge into a single sbs video per pair.

-Process (for each combined clip)
-- Generate STMap (in DaVinci Fusion) using the "STMap Gen" Composition, or re-use an earlier STMap if you're confident the cameras have not moved.
-You might have to make a screenshot of the first frame to use in the "Loader", mp4 doesn't seem to work.
-- Apply the STMap in DaVinci Fusion using "kvrSuperSTMap" if you need to do stereo calibration, or just STMapper if you did the stereo calibration already when creating the STMap

-**NOTES**
-- The GlobalAlign node (part of kvrSuperSTMap) seems to be a bottleneck.
-To skip it, use the Center property of kvrCropStereo to calibrate and bake it into the STMap.
-Then you can create a simpler graph without the GlobalAlign to speed up processing with the STMap.
-- If applying the STMap in DaVinci is too slow, you can also use TouchDesigner, see https://kartaverse.github.io/Kartaverse-Docs/#/TouchDesigner.
-- It's best to process all footage in Fusion beforehand, and then using only the processed footage in Resolve.
-That way you're not re-applying the STMap with every render, and can also generate proxies for the processed footage.

 ## Benchmarks
 Performed on a Ryzen 3700X, 32GB RAM, RTX 2080 Super.
-I would assume that STMap-based workflows will be greatly accelerated with a better GPU.

 ### sync.py
-- with cuda, without dewarp -> 26 FPS
+- with cuda, without dewarp, with stereo correction -> 26 FPS
-- with cuda, with dewarp -> 9 FPS
+- with cuda, with dewarp, with stereo correction -> 9 FPS

-### DaVinci
-- dewarped -> 4.5 FPS
-- fisheye + GlobalAlign + kvrViewer -> 0.5 FPS
-- fisheye + kvrSuperSTMap -> 0.14 FPS
-- fisheye + STMapper (with stereo correction baked-in) -> 1 FPS
+- without cuda, with dewarp, with stereo correction -> 1.6 FPS

 # Notes
-- Make sure the GoPros are very secure and aligned.
-If they get loose during your filming, your footage will be ruined.
-And if they keep moving, you will have to keep calibrating them.
+- Make sure the GoPros are very secure and aligned, if they keep moving, you'll have to redo the calibration for every clip.
-- Doing the conversion from dual fisheye to equirectangular is expensive, and if you don't have the beefiest PC, doing it in Resolve with KartaVRs kvrCreateStereo, kvrCropStereo, kvrViewer, etc... is painfully slow.
-STMaps will
 - The Ultrawide / Max Lens is waterpoof up to 5m, but won't actually work well underwater due to pesky limitations on how light works underwater.
 If you want a sharp picture, you need a dome with a decent spacing to the lens.
+- I originally used Davinci Resolve and the Kartaverse plugins, but this solution is completely free, cross-platform and much faster than DaVinci Resolve.